sapphiredev/utilities/packages/timestamp/README.md

 // Saturday 9th March 2019, at 16:20:35:500
 const date = new Date(2019, 2, 9, 16, 20, 35, 1);

-// Format the date with tokens (use brackets to escape) const timestamp = new Timestamp('MMMM d YYYY[, at ]HH:mm:ss:SSS');
+// Format the date with tokens (use square brackets to escape) const timestamp = new Timestamp('MMMM d YYYY[, at ]HH:mm:ss:SSS');
 timestamp.display(date); // March 9th 2019, at 16:20:35:001
 ```